timarcher/Drone/wiki/10-Onboard-Computer-and-Ethernet/Onboard-Computer-and-Ethernet.md

 # Supporting Materials
 - [Raspberry Pi Imager](https://www.raspberrypi.com/software/) - Download and install the Raspberry Pi Imager from this website.
+- [PuTTY SSH Client](https://www.putty.org/) - Free SSH client you can use to connect to your Raspberry Pi.
 - [ArduPilot Configuration](../ArduPilot-Config/ArduPilot-Config.md) - This page contains a consolidated list of the all of the configuration done in ArduPilot throughout the videos.

 # References